Nathan2BLK/2025_DSTI_DeepLearning_Project/README.md

 | `insult` | Personal attacks |
 | `identity_hate` | Hate speech targeting identity groups |

-Class imbalance is handled using **inverse-frequency label weighting** in the loss function.
+We face class imbalance within the dataset and resolve it by choosing the right model.

 ## Project Structure

-- `app.py` : Gradio apps for inference.
+- `app.py` : Gradio apps for inference
 - `data/processed/`: Preprocessed datasets (cleaned data)
-- `test/`: Test predictions and thresholds.
+- `test/`: Test predictions and thresholds
+- `test.py`: File to test the pretrained model on a sentence of your choice
 - `toxicity_final.ipynb`: Notebook for exploration and model training
 - `dockerfile`: Docker setup for containerized inference.
 - `requirements.txt`: Python dependencies.